Overview

 Download the full Status of Island Waters Report

 “Island Waters: The Aquidneck Island Water Quality Initiative” is a new program developed by AIPC in partnership with the communities of Newport, Middletown and Portsmouth, along with the non-profit partners Clean Ocean Access and the Aquidneck Land Trust.
-In September, the U.S. Environmental Protection Agency selected Island Waters for funding under its Southeast New England Program – one of only 8 such projects selected by EPA this year.
+In September 2016, the U.S. Environmental Protection Agency selected Island Waters for funding under its Southeast New England Program – one of only 8 such projects selected by EPA that year.

 With a single, shared drinking water system, Aquidneck Island is uniquely vulnerable to water pollution caused by stormwater runoff.
 As a world-class destination for beach-going, sailing, fishing and other forms of water-based recreation, our quality of life, our economy and our environment depend on clean fresh and salt water.

 The purpose of Island Waters is to help the three Island communities work together to better manage stormwater pollution.
 Under this grant, we’re constructing stormwater control measures to reduce problems now, while planning for tomorrow’s funding needs.
-Outreach is a big part of the project, too, helping homeowners and others to better control run off from yards and rooftops.
+Outreach is a big part of the project, too, helping homeowners and others to better control stormwater runoff from yards and rooftops.

 PARTICIPANTS